 Q & A with John Haber, Co-Founder, Walkabout Scotland, Edinburgh, Scotland, UK.
 More than 15 years of experience providing guided walking tours and holidays in Scotland including its mainland and islands.
-Excellent customer reviews on TripAdvisor.

 ARE YOUR TRIPS ALL TAKEN BETWEEN THE SPRING AND THE FALL SEASONS?